 You can’t just add any type of fuel to your chainsaw and expect it to run well and not do any damage.
 That’s why you must take extra care when choosing and caring for fuel in your chainsaw to keep it running at its best.

-A few things to keep in mind when storing fuel is to keep it away from moisture and the outdoor elements; store it in a cool dry place; and consume it within 30 days.
-Always work in a well ventilated area.
+A few things to keep in mind when storing fuel are to keep it away from moisture and the outdoor elements; store it in a cool dry place, and consume it within 30 days.
+Always work in a well-ventilated area.

 Don’t Let Old Gas Sit in a Chainsaw

 One of the biggest things to manage when operating a chainsaw to minimize problems is the fuel.
 Old fuel sitting in a chainsaw can attract moisture to the fuel system and leave behind varnish and gummy deposits.

 This can clog the fuel system and cause parts failures that may cause starting and running problems.
 Using old fuel can cause the engine to run sluggishly.
 It may feel like the chainsaw is just not giving you the power it should.

 Gas begins to break down quickly.
 Because of this, it’s best to consume fuel within 30 days after purchase.
 A fuel additive like Sea Foam Motor Treatment can be added to stabilize the gas to make it last a little longer.

 Some oils already include a stabilizer.
 Don’t assume, just because a stabilizer is included, that the fuel with stay good for a long period.
 Some oils with added fuel stabilizers will keep fuel fresh for up to 30 days while others state up to 2 years.